-To plan development to maintain the Town's characteristic settlement pattern in the designated growth area which is typified by a recreation-oriented village within a rural and forested setting that includes adequate undeveloped land.
-To plan development that is characteristic of the settlement pattern of the rest of the Town which is typified by individual homes and a small government center all surrounded by forested land.
+To plan development to maintain the Town's characteristic settlement pattern in the designated growth area (CR 1) which is typified by a recreation-oriented village within a rural and forested setting that includes adequate undeveloped land.
+To plan development that is characteristic of the settlement pattern of the rest of the Town which is typified by individual homes, mixed uses along Route 100 in the southeastern part of Town (CR 2), and a small government center (CR 3) all surrounded by forested land.

 - 1. Intensive residential development should be encouraged within the designated growth area, Zoning District Commercial Residential 1 (CR1). - 2.
 Strip development should be discouraged. - 3.
 Commercial growth should be encouraged within the designated growth area. - 4.
 Any expansion of the infrastructure should reinforce this growth pattern. - 5.
-In general, mixed use development will be encouraged in the designated growth area to provide for multiple uses on the same lot
+In general, mixed use development will be encouraged in the designated growth area to provide for multiple uses on the same lot.

-- 1. Planned Unit Development (PUD), Resort PUD, Ski PUD and Commercial Industrial PUD shall be encouraged. - 2.
+- 1. Planned Unit Development (PUD), Resort PUD, Ski PUD, and Commercial Industrial PUD shall be allowed by Site Plan Review throughout Town. - 2.
 In order to maximize the development potential of the Zoning District CR1 and to minimize environmental impact, the Town shall encourage developers to in-fill the land ignored in the earlier development process.
 Most of this District has municipal sewer and water.
 Because of these services, the Town shall encourage developers to devote a portion of the area to be developed, whether contiguous to the site or not, to affordable housing at densities greater than one unit per two acres.
-There are provisions for several kinds of Planned Unit Development included in the Stratton Zoning Bylaw that can be used for the development of affordable housing.
-Private home development should remain at the density of one unit per two acres. - 3.
-Any proposed development plan shall be evaluated to ensure that the high scenic quality of the area will be maintained. - 4.
-In order to prevent strip development and to minimize traffic congestion and other problems, commercial uses in the designated growth area should share access and parking facilities and shall maintain ample landscape buffers between commercial and noncommercial uses.
+There are provisions for several kinds of Planned Unit Development included in the Stratton Zoning Ordinance that can be used for the development of affordable housing.
+Private home development should remain at a maximum density of one unit per two acres.
+In Zoning District CR 3 the maximum density is one unit per acre. - 3.
+Any proposed development plan shall be evaluated to ensure that the high scenic quality of the area will be maintained.

-- 5. Within any development, either residential or commercial, landscaping and tree planting, in keeping with the surrounding area, should be required. - 6.
+- 4. In order to prevent strip development and to minimize traffic congestion and other problems, commercial uses in the designated growth area should share access and parking facilities and shall maintain ample landscape buffers between commercial and noncommercial uses. - 5.
+Within any development, either residential or commercial, landscaping and tree planting in keeping with the surrounding area should be required. - 6.
 Signs shall be regulated to minimize the impact on scenic views, to avoid confusion, and to prevent unsafe conditions. - 7.
-The residential area of the Town of Stratton should continue to be developed in single-family lots or in Planned Unit Developments, with ample buffers around clustered dwellings, in order to maintain the forested appearance of the Town and to maintain the residential character of the Town. - 8.
-Town Highway 8, Mountain Road, should be maintained as the principal route connecting the designated growth area with the rest of the Town. - 9.
-Revise the existing Zoning Bylaw to include a new Commercial Residential Zone, CR3, as shown on the Proposed Land Use map, to promote a village area, in the Vermont tradition, surrounding the intersection of Stratton-Arlington Road and West Jamaica Road.
+The residential area of the Town of Stratton should continue to be developed in single-family lots or in Planned Unit Developments with ample buffers around clustered dwellings, in order to maintain the forested appearance of the Town and to maintain the residential character of the Town. - 8.
+Town Highway 8, Mountain Road, should be maintained as the principal route connecting the designated growth area with the rest of the Town.